Corps style band: History

 The 1980s saw increased movement by American high schools to utilize the corps style of marching rather than the military style.
 This is most likely due to the fact that the corps style allowed for a much broader selection of musical styles, tempos, and moods, versus the limitations of the traditional military march.
 Another important factor is that the Corps Style bands face the audience, versus the military bands primarily facing the end zones, therefore, the corps style band has a much fuller sound, and is generally louder.
-The 80's also saw the movement away from strict 8 to 5 step size to the usage of a constantly changing step size.
+The 1980s also saw the movement away from strict 8 to 5 step size to the usage of a constantly changing step size.

-With the addition of new musical elements, the 80's also saw the addition of the "Front Ensemble" or "Pit", a derivation of the orchestra pit used for ballet and opera.
+With the addition of new musical elements, the 1980s also saw the addition of the "Front Ensemble" or "Pit", a derivation of the orchestra pit used for ballet and opera.
 In marching band, the pit is used to incorporate keyboard percussion such as xylophone, marimba, and vibraphone, as well as other color percussion instruments such as tympani, cymbals, hand drums, drum set, and tambourine.

 The 1990s observed increased usage of dance with the color guard, more usage of props and backdrops, increased usage of pit percussion, and generally an increase of the physical demands of the band members.
 Faster tempos of music were incorporated into corps style shows.
 Electronics were also incorporated into the corps style via the pit.
 Electronics are used for amplifying soloists, or as synthesized sounds effects or instrument voices in the arrangements.